 If you can just take the time to plan your departure through the above steps, I promise you will be much richer, much happier, and way less stressed.
 I never would have imagined engineering my layoff could be so lucrative.
 But through research and a month and half long negotiation process, it’s incredible to have a long runway to pursue my online endeavors with little financial stress.
 Plan and plan some more!

-Looking to make extra money?
 I’ve recently tried out driving for Uber in 2015 because they were giving away a free $50 gas card and are currently giving up to a $300 bonus after you make your 20th ride.
-After 25 hours, my gross pay is $32/hour, which is not too bad!
+After 25 hours, my gross pay is $35/hour, which is not too bad!
 I can see how people can easily make an extra $2,000 a month after commission and expenses with Uber or any ridesourcing company.
-I’d definitely sign up and drive until at least the bonus .
-Every time I plan to drive somewhere, like my main contracting gig down in San Mateo, I’ll just turn on the Uber app to try and catch a fare towards the direction I’m going.
+I’d definitely sign up and drive until at least the bonus.
 Why not make extra money in between jobs or while building your startup?